dell/terraform-powerflex-modules/modules/user/README.md

 -->
 # user

 Manages user on a PowerFlex array.
+User reource can be used to create, update role and delete the user from the PowerFlex array.
+Once the user is created, it is mandatory to change the password when it's logged in for the first time.
+The intent of this user submodule is to provide the detailed information on how to achieve this changing of password during it's first login.

 ## Schema

 ### Inputs

+- `username` (String) Stores the username of PowerFlex host.
+- `password` (String) Stores the password of PowerFlex host.
+- `endpoint` (String) Stores the endpoint of PowerFlex host.
-- `name` (String) The name of the user.
+- `newUserName` (String) The name of the user.
-- `password` (String) Password of the user.
+- `userPassword` (String) Password of the user.
-- `role` (String) The role of the user.
+- `userRole` (String) The role of the user.
 Accepted values are 'Administrator', 'Monitor', 'Configure', 'Security', 'FrontendConfig', 'BackendConfig'.
-- `user` (String) Primary MDM user for connection
+- `mdmusername` (String) Primary MDM username required for connecting to the Primary MDM.
-- `password` (String) Primary MDM password for connection
+- `mdmpassword` (String) Primary MDM password required for connecting to the Primary MDM.
-- `host` (String) Primary MDM host for connection
+- `mdmhost` (String) Primary MDM host required for connecting to the Primary MDM.
-- `changedpassword` (String) New password required for the first login
+- `newPassword` (String) New password required for the first login

 ### Outputs